-Climate & Environment, People, and Trust, form the three pillars of our ESG Roadmap and Scorecard.
-CLIMATE & ENVIRONMENT accelerate the energy solutions for the climate.
+Climate & Environment.
+People, and Trust, form the three pillars of our ESG Roadmap and Scorecard.

+We are committed to accelerate the energy transition and drive solutions for the climate.

 We enable people to thrive.
 Our performance depends on the actions of our people and our actions are guided by our Values.